How to Clean Curtains

 Curtains are an elegant addition to homes but are often neglected.
 They look so lovely when you first put them up but you really don’t realize how much dust and dirt they collect until, years later, you whisk them open to let the sun in and a cloud of dust circles the air.
-Now you are faced with two decisions: wash or replace.
+Now you are faced with how to clean the curtains.

 These days, draperies are inexpensive, and people change home decor themes often.
 When the curtains begin to look dingy, they simply buy new ones – usually as an excuse to redecorate.